ietf-wg-acme/acme/draft-ietf-acme-acme.md

 that account in the Location header field.
 This allows a client that has an account key but not the corresponding account URL to recover the account URL.

-If a client wishes to recover an existing account and does not want a non existing account to be created, then it SHOULD do so by sending a POST request with an empty update.
-That is, it should send a JWS whose payload is an empty object ({}).
+If a client wishes to recover an existing account and does not want an account to be created if one does not already exist, then it SHOULD do so by sending a POST request with an empty update.
+That is, it should send a JWS whose payload has a "recovery" field set to "true" ({"recovery": true}).

 ### Account Update